 \section{Abstract}

-This letter introduces a machine-learning approach to learning the semantic dynamics of correlated systems with different control rules and dynamics.
+This letter introduces a deep learning approach to predict the semantic control dynamics of different systems with different dynamics and control rules.
 By leveraging the Koopman operator in an autoencoder (AE) framework, the system's state evolution is linearized in the latent space using a dynamic semantic Koopman (DSK) model, capturing the baseline semantic dynamics.
-Signal temporal logic (STL) is incorporated through a logical semantic Koopman (LSK) model to encode system-specific control rules.
-These models form the proposed logical Koopman AE framework that reduces communication costs while improving state prediction accuracy and control performance, showing a $91.65\%$ reduction in communication samples and significant performance gains in simulation.
+The signal temporal logic (STL) is incorporated through a logical semantic Koopman (LSK) model to encode system-specific control rules.
+These models form the proposed semantic logical Koopman AE that reduces communication and computational costs without compromising control performance, showing a $91.65\%$ reduction in communication samples and significant performance gains in simulation.